whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	 - Lost
 		- S06E04
 			- 00:40:00
-			- John Locke is talking to Sawyer about Jacob and John tells Sawyer that he's sure that Sawyer *has* met Jacob at some point in his life
+			- John Locke is talking to Sawyer about Jacob and John tells Sawyer that he"s sure that Sawyer *has* met Jacob at some point in his life
 			- John proceeds to tell Sawyer that Jacob probably met Sawyer when Sawyer was little, and the "choices that you made, the ones that you THOUGHT you had control over, were never really YOUR choices...."